neel-choksi/QianGroupUofT.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group in the [ECE department at the University of Toronto](https://www.ece.utoronto.ca/).
+We are a research group in the photonics group in the [ECE department at the University of Toronto](https://www.ece.utoronto.ca/).
 We conduct experimental research in the field of ultrafast photonics, metrology, quantum communication, and optical sensing.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->